 The study of genetic variation is fundamental in genomics research as it enables the comprehension of mutation causes and effects in the diversity of life.
 However, research in this field is well-developed in model organisms, while non-model organisms lack sufficient guidance for a consistent variant analysis pipeline.
-OmicsBox serves as a robust tool for investigating genetic variation in non-model organisms, facilitating the transition from variant discovery to comprehensive analysis.
-This blog provides a clear and concise introduction to the procedure of effectively analyzing genetic variants in non-model organisms using OmicsBox.
+OmicsBox is a robust tool for investigating genetic variation in non-model organisms, facilitating the transition from variant discovery to comprehensive analysis.
+This blog provides a clear and concise introduction to effectively analyzing genetic variants in non-model organisms using OmicsBox.

 Genetic Variation Analysis in OmicsBox

 Analyzing variation in OmicsBox is straightforward.
-In order to annotate variants in non-model organisms, OmicsBox is suitable as it only requires files containing aligned sequences, a reference genome, and an annotation file.
+To annotate variants in non-model organisms, OmicsBox is suitable as it only requires files containing aligned sequences, a reference genome, and an annotation file.
 This is particularly useful since non-model organisms often have limited available information.

 Step 1: Variant Calling